dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 ## Conclusions

-Apps and systems nowadays have a lot of real-time computationally expensive events that enables a highly interactive experience to the user.
+Apps and systems nowadays have a lot of real-time computationally expensive events that enables a highly interactive experience for the user.
 Here is where Reactive Programming shows up to help us properly dealing with that.
-With the help of the Reactive Programming operators, we can not only manage these events but filter, unify, and transform them on a inherent declarative style way.
+With the help of the Reactive Programming operators, we can not only manage these events but filter, unify, and transform them on an inherent declarative style way.

 I hope this serves as a useful introduction to Reactive Programming in Python and as an overview of its basic capabilities.
 To learn more about Reactive Programming, I encourage you to browse the resources available at [ReactiveX](http://reactivex.io).